SQLite Source Repository

 SQLite is modular in design.
 See the architectural description for details.
 Other documents that are useful in (helping to understand how SQLite works include the file format description, the virtual machine that runs prepared statements, the description of how transactions work, and the overview of the query planner.

-parse.y - This file describes the LALR(1) grammer that SQLite uses to parse SQL statements, and the actions that are taken at each stop in the parsing process.
+parse.y - This file describes the LALR(1) grammar that SQLite uses to parse SQL statements, and the actions that are taken at each step in the parsing process.

 vdbe.c - This file implements the virtual machine that runs prepared statements.
 There are various helper files whose names begin with "vdbe".
 The VDBE has access to the vdbeInt.h header file which defines internal data objects.
 The rest of SQLite interacts with the VDBE through an interface defined by vdbe.h.

 where.c - This file (together with its helper files named by "where*.c") analyzes the WHERE clause and generates virtual machine code to run queries efficiently.
 This file is sometimes called the "query optimizer".
 It has its own private header file, whereInt.h, that defines data objects used internally.

 btree.c - This file contains the implementation of the B-Tree storage engine used by SQLite.
 The interface to the rest of the system is defined by "btree.h".
 The "btreeInt.h" header defines objects used internally by btree.c and not published to the rest of the system.

 pager.c - This file contains the "pager" implementation, the module that implements transactions.
 The "pager.h" header file defines the interface between pager.c and the rest of the system.